 About The Initiative

-The Iribe Initiative for Inclusion and Diversity in Computing is committed to making computing a field that includes participation of individuals across the intersections of gender identification, race, ethnicity, socioeconomic status, sexual orientation, and disability status.
+The Iribe Initiative for Inclusion and Diversity in Computing is committed to diversifying the tech sector and making all areas of computing inclusive across the intersections of gender identification, race, ethnicity, socioeconomic status, sexual orientation, and disability status.

 In the Iribe Initiative for Inclusion and Diversity in Computing, we base the foundation of our definition for “underrepresented populations in computing” on the National Science Foundation (NSF) statement below.